 Features of Preference Shares similar to Equity Shares

-Management Discretion over Dividend Payment: The payment of preference dividend is not compulsory and is a decision of the management.
-Equity shareholders also do not have any right to ask for dividends, the dividends are paid at the discretion of the management of the company.
-Unlike debt, the nonpayment of dividend of preference shares does not amount to bankruptcy.
+The payment of preference dividend is not compulsory and is a management decision.
+Equity shareholders also do not have any right to ask for dividends, and the dividends are paid at the discretion of the management of the company.
+Unlike debt, the non-payment of a preference share dividend does not amount to bankruptcy.

-No Fixed Maturity: The maturity of a special variant of preference share is not fixed just like equity shares.
-This variant is popularly known as irredeemable preference shares.[manual_related_posts]
+The maturity of a special variant of preference share is not fixed, just like equity shares.
+This variant is popularly known as irredeemable preference shares.